 2. Alcohol

-While some studies show a tiny amount of alcohol occasionally might be okay for women during pregnancy, there is a chance that any alcohol consumption during pregnancy could result in fetal alcohol syndrome.2,3 This syndrome can cause a developing fetus to be born with particular facial appearances, such as tiny eyes or thin lips.10 It can also affect a child’s cognitive, behavioral, and developmental abilities.3,10,11
+While some studies show that a tiny amount of alcohol occasionally might be okay for women during pregnancy, there is a chance that any alcohol consumption during pregnancy could result in fetal alcohol syndrome.2,3 This syndrome can cause a developing fetus to be born with particular facial appearances, such as tiny eyes or thin lips.10 It can also affect a child’s cognitive, behavioral, and developmental abilities.3,10,11

 3. Healthy Habits